ct-clmsn/chplx/README.md

   - cd build
   - `cmake -DClang_DIR=$(PATH_TO_LLVM)/lib/cmake/clang -DLLVM_DIR=$(PATH_TO_LLVM)/lib/cmake/llvm -DHPX_DIR=$(PATH_TO_HPX)/lib/cmake/HPX -DCHPL_HOME=$(PATH_TO_CHAPEL) ..`

+  - license

+  The frontend is taken from the Chapel source directory.
+Small modifications have been made to the build scripts and some files have been moved around to get the front end sufficiently decoupled from the Chapel source tree.
+Chapel is licensed under the Apache License 2.0.

 - backend

   directory contains a compiler driver that uses the front end; compilation directions...